Azure/Webjobs.Extensions.Kusto/samples/samples-csharp/README.md

         }
     ```
 5. Reference the [set-up](../set-up/KQL-Setup.kql) to create sample tables, mappings , functions required for the example

+6. For advanced set-up sample with dynamic binding and time based exports, a simple RabbitMQ (with management plugins) [docker instance](https://hub.docker.com/_/rabbitmq) can be set up.
+A simple queue can be [declared](https://www.rabbitmq.com/management-cli.html) by using the CLI
+    ```bash
+    rabbitmqadmin declare queue name=bindings.test.queue durable=false
+    ```

 ## Input Binding
 See [Input Binding Overview](../../README.md#input-binding) for general information about the Kusto Input binding.